enridaga/musow/README.md

-# MuDOW: Musical Data on the web
+# MuSOW: Musical Data on the web

-MuDOW is a survey on musical data available on the web and a RDF dataset including results of the survey.
+MuSOW is a survey on musical data available on the web and a RDF dataset including results of the survey.
 Here you can find the script to generate the RDF dataset from the managed CSV and several SPARQL queries.

-MuDOW RDF dataset can be queried at [https://data.open.ac.uk/sparql](https://data.open.ac.uk/sparql).
-Here an example resource for starting browsing the dataset: [MIDI Linked Dataset](http://data.open.ac.uk/mudow/2c52e5179258305c74fcc637615eb123).
-We also published a [RESTful API](http://grlc.io/api/albertmeronyo/mudow-queries) to reproduce results.
+MuSOW RDF dataset can be queried at [https://data.open.ac.uk/sparql](https://data.open.ac.uk/sparql).
+Here an example resource for starting browsing the dataset: [MIDI Linked Dataset](http://data.open.ac.uk/musow/2c52e5179258305c74fcc637615eb123).
+We also published a [RESTful API](http://grlc.io/api/albertmeronyo/musow-queries) to reproduce results.

-# A guide for querying MuDOW with SPARQL
+# A guide for querying MuSOW with SPARQL

 The following selection of SPARQL queries is meant to be a useful guide to the user who wants to discover  musical data available on the web and how to reuse it!

 ## Table of contents